 - or -- the drug you have been taking is now restricted in some way.

 - You must be in one of the situations described below:

-We will cover a temporary supply of your drug during the first 90 days of your membership in the plan if you were new and during the first 90 days of the calendar year if you were in the plan last year.
+We will cover a temporary supply of your drug during the first 90 days of your membership in the plan if you were new.
 This temporary supply will be for a maximum of a 30-day supply.
 If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of a 30-day supply of medication.
 The prescription must be filled at a network pharmacy.

 - For those members who have been in the plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away:

 We will cover one 31-day supply of a particular drug, or less if your prescription is written for fewer days.
 This is in addition to the above long-term care transition supply.